PRESIB/presib/content/articles-dissertation-support.md

 ## Modelo Gráfico para Simulação e Controlo do Chão de Fábrica no Contexto da Indústria 5.0

-This article provides the links to files, documentation and information mentioned on Nuno Fernandes’ dissertation.
+This article provides the links to files, documentation and information mentioned on Nuno Fernandes’ dissertation to be presented on IPBeja.
 It is organized as follows: